MarcoDiFrancesco/LittleProjects/README.md

 ## This repository contains all the personal little scripts/projects I've been making

-The folder are separated by languages or programs used, it starts from the first year of high school (2015).
+The folders are separated by programming language or program used, it starts from the first year of high school up to now.

 ## Projects